Lynn is an anchor to support your journey as you begin to live from your own innate wisdom and basic goodness.

 Lynn Fraser writes for the Medium Publication Invisible Illness

 Lynn Fraser brings the depth of twenty two years experience teaching meditation.
-She specializes in holding a safe, trusted space for healing trauma in her private online sessions.
+She specializes in holding a safe, trusted space for healing trauma in her online groups, classes and private sessions.
 Lynn lives near family, ocean and forest in Nova Scotia Canada.